OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

-# MQTT Weather Publishing
+# MQTT Weather and Diagnostics

-The weather server can publish the normalized weather data it already uses for the Inkplate render to MQTT.
-This is optional and intended for local clients that want weather data without talking directly to OpenWeatherMap, AccuWeather, Netatmo, or Google.
+MQTT supports two independent features:

+- the server publishes normalized weather data for local clients
+- the Inkplate firmware publishes diagnostic logs for the server to record

 Good MQTT consumers include: